 Jiu Fan Pi Wetland Park Introduction

-Jiufan Pond was originally a public irrigation pond to provide water for agriculture.
-After agricultural decline and the obstruction of highways, it was once abandoned and faced the fate of being illegally dumped with construction waste.
-Through the efforts of environmental groups and local enthusiasts, the original waterways were cleared and restored, introducing the concept of a wetland nature park.
-Facilities such as walking paths, water areas, educational zones, sedimentation areas, and natural forest areas were planned.
-It not only provides a habitat for natural organisms but also serves as a flood control measure and a tranquil retreat for citizens to connect with nature.
-Jiufan Pond currently retains an A-shaped reinforced concrete structure, which was an important tool for early timber companies to transport logs to lumber storage pools, holding significant historical value and serving as a distinctive landmark of the area.
-Today, the wetland parks connecting north and south Kaohsiung have taken shape like a string of pearls, with reflections of light and clouds on the lush green waterside, and the sounds of insects and singing birds create a vibrant, beautiful corner that has become one of the most comfortable and pleasant spots in the city.
+Jiufan Pond was originally a public irrigation pond providing water sources for agriculture.
+After periods of agricultural decline and the obstruction of highways, it fell into disrepair and was subjected to illegal dumping.
+Through the efforts of environmental groups and local enthusiasts, the original waterways were restored, and the concept of a wetland nature park was introduced, with the planning of walking paths, waterfront areas, educational zones, sedimentation areas, and natural forest regions.
+This not only provides a habitat for wildlife but also serves as a flood control measure and a haven for citizens to connect with nature.
+Jiufan Pond currently features an A-shaped reinforced concrete structure, which was an important tool for early lumber companies to transport logs to the storage ponds, carrying significant historical value and being a distinctive landmark in the area.
+Today, the wetland parks connecting northern and southern Kaohsiung have been fully developed, with the reflections of clouds and sunlight on the green waterside creating a charming scene filled with chirping insects and singing birds, which has become one of the most pleasant and beautiful corners in the city.